 This category is a recent development and differs from the types discussed so far in that it doesn't require any kind of data structure.
-A lot of the information we deal with doesn't naturally break down into logical categories.
-Imagine the desk of an fairly typical office worker: there might be several notes from incoming phone calls, reminders to make some outgoing calls and other "things to do", several diverse memos, some scribbled ideas.
-The only thing these different items have in common is the worker and his or her job.
+A lot of the information we deal with doesn't naturally break e all diverse memos, some scribbled ideas.
+The only and thing these different items have in common is the